GengyuanZhang/GengyuanZhang.github.io/_posts/2020-12-29-gengyuan-zhang-back-end-progress.md

 2) front-end running by "ng serve"; back-end running by "php artisan serve --port==XXXX"

-3) PHP does not naturally allow connection with database.
+3) PHP7 does not naturally allow connection with database.
 One needs to enable mysqli extension, especially in the php.ini file, one needs to uncomment:

 extension=pdo_mysql.so
 extension=mysqli